carpentries-incubator/python_packaging/episodes/02-packages.Rmd

 ### 'Private' variables in Python

-It is common for Python programmers to mark objects as private by prefixing their names with an underscore, i.e. `_private_variable`, `_PrivateClass`, etc. These are still accessible to the end-user, so it should be considered more a warning than a hard rule.
-For an added layer of protection, variables set in class instances with two underscores, i.e. `self.__x`, will have their names mangled when viewed from outside the class, but they will still be locatable and modifiable to a determined individual.
+It is common for Python programmers to mark objects as private by prefixing their names with an underscore, e.g. `_private_variable`, `_PrivateClass`, etc. For an added layer of protection, variables set in class instances with two underscores, i.e.
+`self.__x`, will have their names mangled when viewed from outside the class, but they will still be locatable and modifiable by a determined individual.

 Python programmers will also sometimes use a _trailing_ underscore, and this is commonly used to avoid a name clash with a built-in object, e.g.: